Did I mention how much I love salads?

 Posted in Recipes, Salads, Sides

-Tagged croutons, delicious, easy, Italian, olive garden, parmesan, peppers, romano cheese, salad
+Tagged croutons, delicious, easy, Italian, olive garden, parmesan, peppers, romano cheese, salad, salad hands

 With an abundance of yellow summer squash from our garden, I’m using it in almost more ways that you can count!